danielbodart/portical/README.md

 ## Requirements
 - Some Docker containers you want to expose to the internet
 - UPnP-enabled internet gateway (tested on Google Nest Wifi)
+- 64-bit Linux, `amd64` or `arm64`.
+The published image is both, so a Pi 4/5 or
+  an ARM NAS pulls the right one.
+32-bit ARM (`armv7`, a Pi on 32-bit Raspberry Pi OS) is not supported: Bun has no 32-bit target to compile to.

 ## Usage
 There are 2 parts to Portical: